filipwtf/supersimplehttp/README.md

 ## Usage

+You can check out the example folder

-Create a new ruby file
+Create a new ruby file:

 ```rb
 require 'supersimplehttp'